CoMPaTech/esphome_c1101/README.md

 Current status:

  - Sending High/Low works
- - Reading doesn't
+ - Reading state and indicative time (not counting down (yet) - should HA or ESPhome do that?)

 Current issues:

- - How to `attachInterrupt` (crashes ESPs when active)
  - How to have 'multiple' switches like we have multiple sensors

 Wiring schema used: